rob-3/steel-lang/README.md

 # Steel

-Steel is a programming language for teaching beginners best practices and functional programming patterns.
+Steel is an experimental compile-to-JavaScript programming language.
 Currently, it is a prototype; bugs and missing features are expected.

 ## Installation